How to Transfer LLC Ownership in Rhode Island: 2025 Updates

 5. LLC owners want to sell the business off to someone else

 These are some of the common reasons why an LLC ownership gets transferred in Rhode Island.
-Transferring LLC ownership requires a comprehensive operating agreement.
+Transferring LLC ownership requires a comprehensive LLC operating agreement in Rhode Island.
 This is an internal document every LLC should have at the time of formation.

 The Role of Rhode Island Operating Agreement in LLC Ownership Transfer